BHM871/instagram/README.md

     <section id="main-folder">
         <h3><a href="https://github.com/BHM871/Instagram/tree/master/app/src/main/java/co/tiagoaguiar/course/instagram/main">Main Folder</a></h3>
         <p>
-            This folder aims to manage most of the fragments and the overall functions of the application.
+            This folder is intended to manage most of the shards and general functions of the application.
         </p>
         <hr>
         <section id="main-interface">
             <p>
-                This folder contains three interfaces.
+                - This folder contains three interfaces.
 One, Main, defines the functions of the MainActivity class, the others are Listeners that define functions that are instantiated in the Main Activity and are called by the fragments that are managed.
-The <a href="https://github.com/BHM871/Instagram/tree/master/app/src/main/java/co/tiagoaguiar/course/instagram/main/AttachListenerLogout.kt">AttachListenerLogout</a> defines function of log out and the <a href="https://github.com/BHM871/Instagram/tree/master/app/src/main/java/co/tiagoaguiar/course/instagram/main/AttachListenerPhoto.kt">AttachListenerPhoto</a> defines all fuctions related that the handling of Photo.
+AttachListenerLogout defines the logout function and AttachListenerPhoto defines all related functions that photo processing.
             </p>
         </section>
         <section id="main-mvp">
             <div id="main-model">
                 <h3><a href="https://github.com/BHM871/Instagram/tree/master/app/src/main/java/co/tiagoaguiar/course/instagram/main/data">data</a></h3>
                 <p>
-                    - <b>This layer in the MVP architecture contains two classes and an interface.</b>
+                    - <b>This layer in the MVP architecture contains two classes and one interface.</b>
                 </p>
                 <p>
-                    - <a href="https://github.com/BHM871/Instagram/tree/master/app/src/main/java/co/tiagoaguiar/course/instagram/main/data/MainDataSource.kt">MainDataSource</a> is the interface that defines rules for communication with the database, which is defined and executed by the MainFireDataSource class.
+                    - <a href="https://github.com/BHM871/Instagram/tree/master/app/src/main/java/co/tiagoaguiar/course/instagram/main/data/MainDataSource.kt">MainDataSource</a> is the interface that defines rules for communication with the database, which is instantiated and executed by the MainFireDataSource class.
                 </p>
                 <p>
                     - The <a href="https://github.com/BHM871/Instagram/tree/master/app/src/main/java/co/tiagoaguiar/course/instagram/main/data/MainFireDataSource.kt">MainFireDataSource</a> class has only one goal, to log out with a Google Firebase library.